connectivecpp/utility-rack/doc/about.md

 Roxanne's personal GitHub site is https://github.com/oxenran.
 Roxanne also runs a Seattle C++ Meetup at https://www.meetup.com/Seattle-C-Meetup, typically meeting on Thursday evenings, 6 pm, at Ballard Coffee Works.

+Nathan Deutsch: Hi!
+My name is Nathan Deutsch and I'm the newest member of the Chops Net team.
+I'm a software engineer located in Bellevue, Washington.
+Outside of work I like to play jazz guitar and go camping.
+I'm also the best pool player in the state - I'm accepting all challengers if anyone thinks they're good.

+My personal GitHub site is https://github.com/n-deutsch/ and my personal website is http://www.nathandeutsch.com.

 ## A Cliff Note on Behavior Driven Development

 >I'm dipping my toe (for the first time) into BDD (Behavior Driven Development), using the Catch 2 testing facilities.
 It's an interesting way to specify and test behavior of the interfaces, and so far I'm liking it.